 About Job Reading

-· For over 2200 years literate people read Job in manuscripts as “scripture,” as written words with divine messages to later generations.
+· For over 2200 years literate people read Job in manuscripts (scrolls, and later in codicies) as “scripture,” as written words with divine messages to later generations.
 After about 1500 CE, European people read Job as something printed.
 The mental and esthetic associations of the printed page wholly dominated the way people thought of Job in the Jewish and Christian scriptures during the last five centuries.

 · The heritage of this written/printed reception of Job was the concept of “the Job Poet” (a very “natural” concept to European interpreters).
 Ironically, both traditionalists, who want the book to be unitary and inspired, as well as highly critical scholars, who see several different sources combined in the final “book” of Job -- all of these have spoken of “the Poet” or “the original Poet.”
 There was a single, unitary mind / plan behind the whole "original" work.
 This “original” work of the poet, of course, is some selection of materials from the five major parts of the Scroll; other parts to be explained as additions of various kinds.